Seven Laws of Noah: List

-According to the Talmud, the seven laws were given first to Adam and subsequently to Noah.
-However, the Tannaitic and Amoraitic rabbinic sages (1st–6th centuries CE) disagreed on the exact number of Noahide laws that were originally given to Adam.
+According to the Talmud, the seven Noahide laws were given first to Adam and subsequently to Noah.
+The Tannaitic and Amoraitic rabbinic sages (1st–6th centuries CE) disagreed on the exact number of Noahide laws that were originally given to Adam.
 Six of the seven laws were exegetically derived from passages in the Book of Genesis, with the seventh being the establishment of courts of justice.
 The earliest complete rabbinic version of the seven Noahide laws can be found in the Tosefta:

 Origins

 Biblical sources

+The prohibition on worshipping idols, cursing God and committing theft or sexual immorality are largely based on the orders God gives to humanity as a whole in the Genesis creation narrative.